jmalcic/jnap/README.md

 ## API

-### `JNAPClient(host, session, password, *, username="admin")`
+### `JNAPClient(host, session, password=None, *, username="admin")`

 The main client class.
 Accepts an existing `aiohttp.ClientSession` so you can manage connection pooling and lifecycle yourself.
+If `password` is omitted, requests are sent without authorization, for routers that don't require it.

 #### Methods